Skip to Main Content

 Jesse AusubelMande Holford

-Jesse Ausubel, Director of Program for the Human Environment, & Mandë Holford, Professor of Chemistry, Hunter College, & American Museum of Natural History
+Jesse Ausubel, Director of Program for the Human Environment, and Mandë Holford, Professor of Chemistry, Hunter College, and American Museum of Natural History

-In the course, we will offer some frameworks for thinking about Science Diplomacy and share some of its history, including how it relates to The Rockefeller University.
-We will explore how SD can matter for a range of issues, from the aftermath of war to international trade and resilient cities and coasts, and range from Angola to China.
+We will explore how Science Diplomacy can matter for a range of issues, from observing and conserving biodiversity to tracking hostile opponents, from elections to the Olympics, and from the halls of Washington DC to Venezuela, Turkey, and China.
+We aim to show both cooperative and competitive faces of international science.
 We will examine challenges for SD, including excessive reliance on models of rational behavior and critiques, in particular that it reinforces particular structures of power.
-We will consider the functioning of international science itself, including its efforts to operate in a more open mode.
+We will consider the functioning of international science itself, including its efforts to operate in a more open mode in a world in a time of ferocious economic and military competition.

 Time: 3-5pm Thursdays, NR 110